Manchester Terrier Breed Guide

 Manchester Terrier Feeding Requirements

 Depending on your dog’s size, weight, metabolism, and activity level he should consume between ¼ to 1 cup of high-quality food a day split into two equal meals.
 When choosing his dog food, make sure you find a brand that offers all-natural and healthy ingredients.
 This is critical considering the food you feed your pup can have a serious impact on his overall health.

 Manchester Terrier Grooming

 The short coat of the Manchester Terrier makes them very easy to groom.
 All they need is a weekly brushing to keep their coat clean and healthy.
-Aside from their minimal coat grooming, make sure to clean their teeth at least once a week to prevent bacteria and tartar from building up.
+Aside from their minimal coat grooming, make sure to clean their teeth at least once a week to prevent bacteria and tartar buildup, and dental disease.
 Lastly, if your dog does not wear down his nails naturally, trim your dog’s nails yourself every couple of weeks.

 Are Manchester Terriers Good with Kids?

-The Manchester Terrier loves the attention they get from children, however, it’s important to note that the child has to be old enough to understand how to treat their furry companion.
-Since these dogs are so small, they can be easily injured with roughhousing toddlers.
+The Manchester Terrier breed loves the attention they get from children, however, it’s important to note that the child has to be old enough to understand how to treat their furry companion.
+Since these dogs are so small, they can be easily injured by roughhousing toddlers.

 If you have a child and want to bring home a Manchester Terrier, make sure they are old enough to treat the dog respectfully and carefully without harming them in any way.